Aleksandrs001/PHP-Crypto-Trading-Platform/READMEnew.md

 `git clone https://github.com/NiksKphp/Homework-Crypto-page.git`
 2. Navigate to the project directory and install the project dependencies using Composer:
 `composer install`
-3. SET UP DATABASE
+3. Import the databse.sql
+`mysql -u myuser -p mydatabase < database.sql`
-4. Configure .env_example and rename the file to .env
+5. Configure .env_example and rename the file to .env

 ## Screenshots